exakat/exakat-docs/Reference/Rules/Php/UpperCaseFunction.rst

 Suggestions
 ___________

-* use the PHP casing for functions
+* Use the PHP casing for functions